-Place diced bacon in large stock pot over medium-high heat.
+Place diced bacon in a large stockpot over medium-high heat.
 Cook until almost crisp; add onions and celery, and stir fry for about 5 minutes.
 Stir in broth and cauliflower, and season with salt and pepper.
-Bring to a boil, and cook uncovered for 15 minutes, or until cauliflower is fork tender.
-Remove 3/4 of the cauliflower and place into a food processor.
+Bring to a boil, and cook uncovered for 15 minutes, or until cauliflower is fork-tender.
+Remove 3/4 of the cauliflower and place it into a food processor.
 Process cauliflower until very smooth.
 Return to the pot.
 Add in butter.
 Drain clams, reserving clam liquid; stir clams and 1/2 of the clam liquid into the soup (or use your favorite seafood).
 Cook for about 5 minutes, or until heated through.
 Makes 8 servings.

 NUTRITIONAL COMPARISON (per serving)

 Traditional Chowder = 396 calories, 24 carbs, 2.2 fiber

 “Healthified” Chowder = 127 calories, 3.4 carbs, 2.3 fiber